Enfamil Necrotizing Enterocolitis Causation: Does Enfamil cause Necrotizing Enterocolitis

 - FDA FAERS Enfamil adverse events

-- Preterm piglet study on formula feeding and NEC
+- PubMed study on feeding advancement and NEC

-- Study on human milk fortification vs formula and NEC
+- PubMed study on human milk vs formula fortification

 Request a Free Case Review